ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 There are, however, some disadvantages associated with discrete time simulation, such as:

-- All simulants stay in each state for the same amount of time, which may not accurately reflect the variability seen in real-world scenarios.
+- All simulants stay in each state for at some multiple of the time step, which may not accurately reflect the variability seen in real-world scenarios and can require small time steps for very quick events.
 - Can be less computationally efficient compared to discrete event simulation, especially for large-scale models, because it requires evaluating the state of all simulants at each time step, regardless of whether events occur.